 If you fail to update Adobe Premiere Pro CC, see if the solutions to troubleshoot Creative Cloud download and install issues can help you.

-If you are still unable to import HEVC-encoded files into Adobe Premiere Pro CC after upgrading, it may be because your HEVC files use variable framerate (VFR).
+If you are still unable to import HEVC-encoded files into Adobe Premiere Pro CC after upgrading, it may be because your HEVC files use variable frame rate (VFR).
 Although Premiere Pro had an update to support VFR, it still can't deal with most of VFR videos.
-You need to convert your videos from variable framerate to constant framerate using a converter, such as VideoProc.
+You need to convert your videos from variable frame rate to constant frame rate using a HEVC to MP4 converter, such as VideoProc Converter.
 This probably solves your problem.

 As mentioned above, HEVC was first added to the supported native video formats with the release of Adobe Premiere Pro CC 2015.1 update.
-Nevertheless, importing HEVC files into Premiere Pro is still a headache problem.
-Then, transcoding HEVC files becomes a highly recommended method, especially if your files are in 4K and you don't have a high-end computer.
+However, importing HEVC files into Premiere Pro is still a headache.

-VideoProc - The One-click Way to Convert HEVC to Adobe Premiere Pro Supported Format.
+VideoProc Converter - Verified Solution to Convert HEVC to Premiere Pro Compatible Format

 - Accept HEVC videos from GoPro, DJI, iPhone, Canon camera, etc.

-- Output media in file formats natively supported by Adobe Premiere Pro.
+- Output media in the file formats supported by Adobe Premiere Pro natively.

 Step 3.
 Hit RUN in the lower right corner and the conversion will begin in no time.
-Once done, try importing the videos into Adobe Premiere Pro and see if codec missing error disappears or not.
+Once done, importing the videos into Adobe Premiere Pro and the codec missing error will no longer exists.